 It’s an event planner’s role to make sure everyone’s experience is conducive to learning and enjoying an all-around great event.
 It’s up to them to ensure all the dominoes fall just as they’re supposed to.

 But if just one of those dominoes didn’t fall quite the way you intended, the impact could be catastrophic.
-A buffet mistake is one thing—running out of soup isn’t the end of the world—but an event security slip-up can be incredibly costly to your company and your attendees.
+Website challenges are one thing—asking your audience for patience while you resolve the issue isn't the end of the world—but an event security slip-up can be incredibly costly to your company and your attendees.

-The recent conflict in Hong Kong provides a fitting example of the need for travel risk management.
+The current pandemic as well as social and political unrest provides a fitting example of the need for travel risk management.
 Tensions have been high the last several months, with protests growing in size and scope, temporarily shutting down subway lines, roads and even the international airport.

 For the 1.5 billion global participants attending meetings and events, faulty event security is an ever-present concern.

 If you’re planning an event, ask yourself these questions to ensure the security of your event attendees, your data and your financial investment is well-kept.